chaiguolong/.vim/bundle/YouCompleteMe/README.md

 5. Edit a Java file from your project.

-For the best experience, we highly recommend at least Vim 8.1.1875 when using Java support with YouCompleteMe.

 #### Java Project Files

 In order to provide semantic analysis, the Java completion engine requires knowledge of your project structure.
-In particular it needs to know the class path to use, when compiling your code.
+In particular, it needs to know the class path to use, when compiling your code.
 Fortunately [jdt.ls][] supports [eclipse project files][eclipse-project], [maven projects][mvn-project] and [gradle projects][gradle-project].

-**NOTE:** Our recommendation is to use either maven or gradle projects.
+**NOTE:** Our recommendation is to use either Maven or Gradle projects.

 #### Diagnostic display - Syntastic

-The native support for Java includes YCM's native realtime diagnostics display.
+The native support for Java includes YCM's native real-time diagnostics display.
 This can conflict with other diagnostics plugins like Syntastic, so when enabling Java support, please **manually disable Syntastic Java diagnostics**.